zepgram/module-disable-search-engine/README.md

 This module **completely disables Magento’s native search engine requirement**, allowing you to:
 - Simplify Magento's architecture
-- Avoid unnecessary Elasticsearch dependencies
+- Avoid unnecessary Elasticsearch & OpenSearch dependencies
 - Prevent unwanted background processes like search indexation

 Natively Magento do not offer the possibility to completely disable ElasticSearch, this module does.